asinck/webcam/README.md

 # Python Webcam

+### What's this?

+This is a small set of webcam stream processing programs I've written for fun and because they're cool.
+They primarily do motion and color processing effects.

+When you run a program, it will do a check for necessary libraries, and notify you if it needs any.
+Install those, and you should be good to go.

 ### greenscreen.py

 This program filters out a chosen color from the webcam stream, filling all regions of that color with a background image (provided as `forest.jpg`, which I shamelessly stole from the internet).

-When you run this program, it will do a check for necessary libraries, and notify you if it needs any.
-Install those, and you should be good to go.

 To select a color for filtering, click on it from the stream.
 If you click on a region that has been greenscreened out, it will choose the color behind the screen, on the actual stream.
 You can choose as many colors as you want.